National Jewish Health

-National Jewish Health is a Denver, Colorado academic hospital/clinic doing research and treatment in respiratory, cardiac, immune and related disorders.
+National Jewish Health is an American academic hospital/clinic in Denver, Colorado, doing research and treatment in respiratory, cardiac, immune and related disorders.
 It is an internationally respected medical center that draws people from many countries to receive care.
 Founded in 1899 to treat tuberculosis, it is non-sectarian but had funding from B'nai B'rith until the 1950s.

-The hospital, originally named as the National Jewish Hospital for Consumptives has been renamed many times, including as National Jewish Hospital (1925-1964), National Jewish Hospital and Research Center (1965-1977), National Jewish Hospital and Research Center/National Asthma Center (following a 1978 merger with the National Asthma Center), National Jewish Center for Immunology and Respiratory Medicine (1986-1996). and National Jewish Medical and Research Center (1997-2008).
+The hospital, originally named as the National Jewish Hospital for Consumptives has been renamed many times, including as National Jewish Hospital (1925–1964), National Jewish Hospital and Research Center (1965–1977), National Jewish Hospital and Research Center/National Asthma Center (following a 1978 merger with the National Asthma Center), National Jewish Center for Immunology and Respiratory Medicine (1986–1996). and National Jewish Medical and Research Center (1997–2008).
 In July 2008, it was renamed National Jewish Health.

 Tuberculosis brings people to Colorado

 By the late 19th century, Colorado and the American Southwest had become famous for the health benefits of a dry, sunny climate.
 At that time, the only known treatment for tuberculosis was clean air and sunshine and hundreds of people with tuberculosis descended upon Denver in hopes of finding a miracle cure for what was then the nation's leading cause of death.
 Consequently, many people with tuberculosis spent their last dollars coming to Colorado.
 By the 1890s, it was estimated that one out of every three residents of the state was there for respiratory reasons.
 However, no facilities existed to provide treatment or shelter to these victims.
 In Denver, victims of tuberculosis were literally dying in the streets as boarding houses often banned "lungers," as they were called.